Using Campaigns and Quick Campaigns in Dynamics 365

 - If you have email tracking enabled, you can use mail merge to automatically generate email campaign responses.

 Target products.
-If your organization uses the Dynamics CRM product catalog, you can associate target products from the catalog to associate to your campaigns.
+If your organization uses the Dynamics 365 product catalog, you can associate target products from the catalog to associate to your campaigns.
 This allows users to easily see what products are being targeted in sales and marketing efforts.

 - Create a campaign record.
 This will be where you will associate marketing lists, planning activities, campaign activities, target products and sales literature.